Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Malaria

 Malaria is an infectious, non-contagious disease.
 It is concentrated around the tropics, mostly in Africa, Central America and South/Southeast Asia - in other words, it is endemic to specific countries and epidemics can occur, but not pandemics.
-The Anopheles mosquito, which is the fector which transports the *Plasmodium* parasite, is most abundant in warm and humid environments, but not large urban areas.
+The Anopheles mosquito, which is the vector that transports the *Plasmodium* parasite, is most abundant in warm and humid environments, but not large urban areas.

 Facts:
 - In 2018, 220 million people were infected with the disease.